ryanchao2012/airfly/README.md

 ## Usage

-`airfly` expects the implementations are populated in a Python module(or package), the task dependencies are declared by assigning `upstreams` and `downstreams` attributes to each object.
+`airfly` expects the implementations are populated in a Python module(or package), the task dependencies are declared by assigning `upstream` and `downstream` attributes to each object.
 The task objects are actually wrappers for Airflow operators, when `airfly` walks through the entire module, all tasks are discovered and collected, the dependency tree and the `DAG` context are automatically built, with some `ast` helpers, `airfly` can wrap all these information, convert them into python code, and finally save them to `dag.py`.

 ```
 main_dag